-Happy Masks is a U.S-based company that recently came on my radar when I was researching nanofibre masks.
+Happy Masks is a U.S-based company that recently came on my radar while researching nanofibre masks.
 Soon after, a few readers contacted me asking if I would be able to do a review as they were interested in purchasing the mask.
-Today I want to bring you my Happy Masks review.
+Today I am happy to bring you my Happy Masks review.

 Happy Masks advertise some quite interesting features.
 The most important of these features is the very lightweight nanofibre filter that retains efficiency even after being washed.
-The mask is also very breathable, has a beak design so it doesn’t interfere with speaking, and has very high tested filtration results.
+The mask is also very breathable, has a beak design, so it doesn’t interfere with speaking, and has very good filtration results in tests.

 In this section, I will discuss the lab results that I was provided by Happy Masks.
 I will have a look into what they mean and how they can be interpreted.
 Further, I will also discuss a few unique aspects of the mask.

 It’s important to note that this testing applies only to the filter, not the mask itself.
 Further, as previously mentioned, it’s vital to make sure that the mask is fitted as well as possible so as to minimise leaks – leaks indicate that not all of the air is being filtered, meaning that you are breathing unfiltered air.

 Happy Masks have one big advantage when it comes to filtration, and that is due to the fact that the masks use a nanofibre membrane filter.
 Nanofibre filters can be found in some reusable cloth masks, but they are still much less common than cheaper-to-produce melt-blown filters.

 Meltblown filters are cheaper to produce and easier to make, and that is why the majority of masks on the market rely on them.
 However, they also rely very heavily on electrostatic attraction – something that can be lost due to a variety of factors, such as moisture in exhaled air.